-Comparatively, Airbnb centers their marketing around guest and host shared content that sheds light upon their experiences.
-It’s “proof in the pudding” marketing.
-Instead of telling an audience what they’re all about, the audience is telling one another what Airbnb is all about.
+Comparatively, Airbnb centers its marketing around guests and hosts shared content that sheds light upon their experiences.
+It's "proof in the pudding" marketing.
+Instead of telling an audience what they're all about, the audience is telling one another what Airbnb is all about.

 According to Hubspot data, 71% of people are more likely to make a purchase online if the product or service comes recommended by others.